 While its slower velocity and heavier bullet limit its effectiveness at longer ranges, the round can be devastating on closer targets.
 One of the cartridge's most touted uses is as a tactical option for vehicle checkpoints; however, many hunters have also begun to recognize the .50 Beowulf's potential on big game at relatively closer ranges.

-For more information on PolyCase Ammunition’s new .50 Beowulf Inceptor ARX, check out the video above from our friends at Deer and Deer Hunting.
+For more information on PolyCase Ammunition's new .50 Beowulf Inceptor ARX, check out the video above from our friends at Deer & Deer Hunting.